 For more than forty years, Dr. Beyda has volunteered his expertise abroad.
 He founded and is a member of the Board of Directors of the Children’s Heart Project, which provides comprehensive cardiovascular care to children in Sri Lanka.
 He is the founder and Medical Director of Medical Mercy, the medical arm of One Child Matters, traveling 6-8 times a year to care for children in over 20 countries, a few of which include Cambodia, Swaziland, Mozambique, Kenya and Ethiopia.
 Since 2004 he has made over 60 medical trips to third-world countries serving underprivileged children.
 He is a pilot and physician who enjoys bush flying, especially taking his medical teams to isolated areas of Africa and Cambodia.

 Dr. Beyda is a member of numerous professional societies and organizations including the Society of Critical Care Medicine, the American Academy of Pediatrics and the American Association of Bioethics.
 Dr. Beyda has also been the recipient of numerous honors and awards including the Society of Critical Care Medicine’s Annual Scientific Award, the J. Kipp Charlton Humanitarian Award for Community Service and a Rocky Mountain Emmy Award.
 Most recently he received Humanitarian Awards from both the Arizona Business Journal and Arizona Business Magazine, and was recognized as the “Top Doc” in Global Health by Phoenix Magazine.
 He received the Humanitarian Award from the American Academy of

 Pediatrics and most recently received the Humanitarian Award from the Arizona Medical Association.

-Dr. Beyda desires to continue his life of international service to impoverished and underserved nations, so he established Covenant Medicine Outreach in 2015.
-The organization is in the process of securing its 501(c)3 designation.
+Dr. Beyda desires to continue his life of international service to impoverished and underserved nations, so he established Covenant Medicine Outreach, a 501(c)3 nonprofit, in 2015.